 Quick Job guide for the Gulf countries:

 - If you don’t have a profile on LinkedIn then please make sure you have one.
-Millions of employers hire through LinkedIn and LinkedIn job search page is quite rich for searching for gulf jobs.
+Millions of employers hire through LinkedIn and the LinkedIn job search page is quite rich for searching for gulf jobs.
 Our LinkedIn Hospitality job search guide can help you explore the best options.

 - While it has already been mentioned in the 1st point, we would like to reiterate that Indeed, Naukrigulf and various other job portals mentioned in our job portal guide mentioned above would be enough to get you a decent opportunity.

-The Employment visa document which is normally sent via an e-mail as an A4 format has all the details starting with the date and a unique permit number.
+The Employment visa document which is normally sent via e-mail as an A4 format has all the details starting with the date and a unique permit number.

 Image Courtesy- It’sAbout Dubai